 - 85.1 At the start of any ordinary meeting of the Cabinet or any committee, any member of the public who is an elector of the Surrey County Council area may ask one question relating to a matter within the Cabinet or committee's terms of reference.
-In addition, a local business may ask one question at an ordinary meeting of a Local Committee.
 Questions will not be allowed on matters which are "confidential" or "exempt" under the Local Government Access to Information Act 1985 or on planning applications.
-Questions should relate to general policy and not to detail. - Notice must be given in writing or by e-mail to the Chief Executive at least 7 days before the meeting. - 85.3 The Chief Executive may, having consulted the questioner, reword any question received to bring it into proper form and to secure reasonable
+Questions should relate to general policy and not to detail. - Notice must be given in writing or by e-mail to the Chief Executive at least 7 days before the meeting.

-- brevity.
+- 85.3 The Chief Executive may, having consulted the questioner, reword any question received to bring it into proper form and to secure reasonable brevity.
 Copies will be circulated to members of the Cabinet or the committee as appropriate. - 85.4 Questions will be taken in the order in which they are received by the Chief Executive and directed to the Leader, Deputy Leader or appropriate Cabinet Member, or committee chairman.
 Questions will be asked and answered without discussion.
 Any Member may decline to answer a question, provide a written reply or nominate another Member to answer it on his/her behalf. - 85.5 Following the initial reply by the Leader, Deputy Leader or Cabinet Member or committee chairman, one supplementary question may be asked by the questioner.
 The Leader, Deputy Leader or Cabinet Member or committee chairman may decline to answer a supplementary question. - 85.6 The number of questions which may be asked at any one meeting may not exceed six and the chairman may exercise his/her discretion to regard a single question which has been divided into a number of subquestions as several different questions within the number which is allowed to be asked at the meeting.
 The chairman may also disallow questions which are repetitious. - 85.7 Questions which are received after the first six will be held over to the following meeting, or dealt with in writing at the chairman's discretion.

-Public speaking at meetings of the Planning and Regulatory Committee and in relation to Public Rights of Way items at Local Committees
+Public speaking at meetings of the Planning and Regulatory Committee